Crowdfunding in Singapore

 All crowdfunding participants should be thankful of these requirements as they ensure that honest participants are not at the mercy of unscrupulous players.
 If a platform breaches the MAS rules, a penalty is imposable.
 MAS may perform an enhanced-audit or may decide to revoke the operator’s license if violations repeat.

 Regulations for Crowdfunding Platforms

 Since platforms partly act as financial intermediaries, they may be required to get a Capital Market Services License (CMS) that is issued by MAS.
 Second Schedule, Regulated Activities, Part I contains an extensive list of financial activities that fall under this regulation.
-In general, community models of crowdfunding (reward-based and donation-based) are not subject to MAS, thus, only financial return models of crowdfunding (equity-based and landing-based) need to be granted the license.
+In general, community models of crowdfunding (reward-based and donation-based) are not subject to MAS, thus, only financial return models of crowdfunding (equity-based and lending-based) need to be granted the license.

 Regulations for Crowdfunding Investors